Ayesha-Siddiqua88/Health-Analysis/README.md

 - Quick and accurate disease predictions.
 - Experience a seamless and user-friendly interface designed to simplify your health journey.
 - Safely store and manage your previous health reports, creating a comprehensive archive for easy reference and tracking.
-- Provides Guidelines for effective diabetes and heart disease control.
 - Google Sheets integration for data storage.
 - Data visualization for analysis.
 <br><br><br>